Set Current Location

 Détroit Is The New Black is an enigmatic name for a store.
 The brainchild of Roslyn Karamoko, a designer who moved to the city a few years back, its title is an ode to Detroit's past and present.
 The chic space not only showcases her cosmopolitan line of clothing but also highlights Detroit brands such as The Lip Bar, Detroit Rose and, Douglas & Co.
 You will also find native designers' collection.
 Besides being a retail spot, it is also a cultural hub with regularly art exhibits, poetry slams, art classes and trunk shows.

 The selection of produce at the Eastern Market is impressive.
-Choose from fresh flowers, speciality foods, and locally sourced meat.
+Choose from fresh flowers, specialty foods, and locally sourced meat.
 250 vendor booths are opened to the public every Saturday, and you'll find that most products sold here are from local businesses and farms.
 Freshness is guaranteed along with prices that are sure to keep you engaged in shopping till you explore all stalls.
 If you work up an appetite, there are several restaurants at the market.